IABTechLab/uid2docs/api/v2/upgrade-guide.md

 Before you start the upgrade, be sure to review the following requirements:

-- To be able to authenticate to the UID2 endpoints, [contact the UID2 administrator](../README.md#contact-info) and obtain the v2 client API key (TBD is this the secret key? shouldn't we instruct them to ask for one?).
+- To be able to authenticate to the UID2 endpoints, [contact the UID2 administrator](../README.md#contact-info) and obtain the secret key for encrypting API requests and decrypting API responses.
 See also [Authentication and Authorization](./README.md#authentication-and-authorization).
 - You must complete your upgrade by **March 31, 2023**, when all v1 SDK files and endpoints, the v0 SDK files, and any unversioned endpoints will be deprecated and removed.